Solar active region scaling laws revisited: Data processing

 For each AR, parameters of the Northern (positive) and Southern (negative) magnetic polarity parts (here denoted by subscripts N and S) are listed separately in the catalogue.\footnote{{\revone Note for readers less familiar with magnetic data: Northern and Southern polarity here refer to the directionality of magnetic field lines and they are not related to heliographic latitude.}} These listed parameters include heliographic latitude ($\lambda_N$, $\lambda_S$), longitude ($\phi_N$, $\phi_S$), area ($A_N$ $A_S$) and magnetic flux ($\Phi_N$ and $\Phi_S$). }

 The database is regularly updated, i.e. it is a "living" database.
 The data used for this study are the version where recurrent ARs have been removed (\citealt{ARISE2}).
 This covers the period from Carrington Rotation (CR) 1909 to 2290 (May 1996 - October 2024), corresponding to Solar Cycles 23, 24 and the first half of cycle 25.
-The total sample is composed of 3005 bipolar ARs.
+The total sample is composed of 3005 bipolar ARs. {\revtwo While some earlier studies (e.g., \citealt{Wang1989,Lemerle2015}) were based on samples of comparable size, our input data are based on the more precise HMI and MDI measurements.
+Our study, however, mainly differs from previous work in the methods of data analysis, as discussed below. }